 Chronic low-grade health issues are not immediately life-threatening, but they do cause considerable problems and make it difficult to enjoy life.

-Chronic low-grade health issues include things like reflux, bloating, nausea, fatigue, anxiety, depression, pain, fertility, weight gain, allergies, UTIs, period problems, foggy head, water retention, tension, insomnia and many, many more issues.
+Chronic low-grade health issues include things like reflux, bloating, nausea, fatigue, anxiety, depression, pain, fertility, weight gain, allergies, UTIs, period problems, foggy head, water retention, tension, insomnia, weight loss and many, many more issues.

 Whilst not immediately life-threatening, these symptoms can make life miserable.